What You Can Expect While Working With Me

 That said, I don't prefer to be doing rush projects all the time, but I will if I'm able to — at my client's request.

 Our relationship: You won't find any "boss" here.

-I enjoy a pleasant working relationship with my clients, just as I’m sure they do.
+I enjoy a pleasant working relationship with my clients, just as much as they do.

-Even though they pay me to do a job for them, I still maintain my independence as a freelancer.
-In other words, I’m not an employee of theirs.
-There’s no barking orders or demanding I’m available whenever they choose.
-Of course I’ll do whatever I can to fulfill their requests, but within reason.
+Even though my clients pay me to do a job, I still maintain my independence as a freelancer.
+In other words, I'm not an employee of theirs.
+There's no barking orders or demanding I'm available whenever they choose.
+Of course I'll do whatever I can to fulfill their requests, but within reason.